hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `email` - (Optional) The service account e-mail address.
 If not given, the default Google Compute Engine service account is used.
+    **Warning**: Terraform will stop the instance while updating this field.
+Make sure this is acceptable for your instance before changing this value.

 * `scopes` - (Required) A list of service scopes.
 Both OAuth2 URLs and gcloud short names are supported.
 To allow full access to all Cloud APIs, use the `cloud-platform` scope.
 See a complete list of scopes [here](https://cloud.google.com/sdk/gcloud/reference/alpha/compute/instances/set-scopes#--scopes).
+    **Warning**: Terraform will stop the instance while updating this field.
+Make sure this is acceptable for your instance before changing this value.

 The `scheduling` block supports: